 Some shampoos, such as anti-dandruff ones, are set at 6.5 which is more alkaline than your scalp would normally be.
 With No Poo you can balance ingredients more easily, to achieve the correct pH balance.

-For example, a baking soda wash followed by an apple cider vinegar (ACV) rinse can be used to balance one another far more easily than trying to work out the pH of shampoo and having no way to restore the balance afterward.
+For example, a baking soda wash followed by an apple cider vinegar (ACV) rinses can be used to balance one another far more easily than trying to work out the pH of shampoo and having no way to restore the balance afterward.

 Here are some other popular No Poo Methods you could try.